 1. Shoot In Hard Light

 We’re often taught to avoid taking photos in hard light as it tends to ruin photos.
-But you can actually create some of the most fascinating portraits using this kind of light.
+But you can actually shoot some of the most fascinating high contrast portrait photography using this kind of light.

 Hard light is when you have a strong directional light source, such as the sun or a lamp, shining onto your subject.
 It results in crisp shadows being cast within the scene (as opposed to soft light which is diffused and casts much softer shadows).